Hierarchy of the Catholic Church: Laity

 Most Catholics are laity, a term derived from Greek λαὸς Θεοῦ (Laòs Theoû), meaning "people of God".
-All Christian faithful have the right and duty to bring the gospel message increasingly to "all people in every age and every land".
+Canon law specifies that all Christian faithful have the right and duty to bring the gospel message increasingly to "all people in every age and every land".
 They all have a share in the church's mission and have the right to undertake apostolic activity according to their own state and condition.

 Lay ministry can take the form of exercising the priesthood of all the baptized, and more specifically undertaking the work of catechists, serving the church pastorally, administratively, and in other ways, including the liturgical services as acolytes, lectors, cantors, and the like, initiation sponsors, pastoral care ministers, and members of parish and diocesan consultative bodies.

+The Second Vatican Council acknowledged the apostolic role of lay Catholics acting both as individuals and in collective associations, emphasising that associations linked with the apostolate of the church, often but not always known as "Catholic Action", should always co-operate with the [ordained] hierarchy and remain subject to hierarchical direction.
+Conversely, the Council expected that the hierarchy would "promote the apostolate of the laity".

 Some lay Catholics carry out full-time professional and vocational service in the name of the church, rather than in a secular calling.
-Though the phenomenon is widespread in North America and much of Europe, the organization and definition of the ministry is left to national bishops conferences.
+Although the phenomenon is widespread in North America and much of Europe, the organization and definition of the ministry is left to national bishops' conferences.
 The United States Conference of Catholic Bishops has adopted the term lay ecclesial ministry for these individuals, as intentionally distinct from the general apostolate or ministry of the laity described above.

 The consultative leadership of the church, in both the diocese and the parish, usually comprises a Pastoral Council and a Finance Council, as well as several Commissions usually focusing on major aspects of the church's life and mission, such as Faith Formation or Christian Education, Liturgy, Social Justice, Ecumenism, or Stewardship.